RoadsideThoughts

 Communities Also Named Dutch Settlement ...

-Beyond New York, we know of another three communities that are located throughout in the United States and Canada.
+Beyond New York, we know of three communities that are located in the United States and Canada.
 Of these three communities, three are located in the United States and one is in Canada.

 • Communities Located In New York ...